Skip to Content

 Bright orange pumpkins are a harbinger of fall in Bennington, and there’s no better place to pick your favorites than at Armstrong Farm on Route 7 just south of downtown.

-Not only is Armstrong Farm a great, family-operated pumpkin patch, but they also sell fresh veggies, pure maple syrup, gourds, jams, and honey!
+Armstrong Farm is a great, family-operated pumpkin patch that also sells fresh veggies, pure maple syrup, gourds, jams, and honey!
 This is a unique destination that you won’t want to miss.

 Buy Apples and Cider Donuts a Local Orchard